Michigan’s Child Custody Laws for Relocation

 However, this does not mean that a parent will never be able to relocate out of state with his or her child.
 The courts also recognize that sometimes moving is necessary, especially in light of the current economic difficulties facing so many families.

-For more information on moving out of state with your child, contact an experienced family lawyer today.
+For more information how to manage a child custody relocation issue in Michigan, contact an experienced family lawyer today.
 Parents who leave the state without taking the proper legal steps may face criminal penalties.